ColeSwinford/Funky-Monkey-Friday-Bot/README.md

 # Funky-Monkey-Friday-Bot
-Note: Currently experiencing hosting reliability issues, will be moving to a dedicate raspberry pi soon
+Note: Currently experiencing hosting reliability issues, will be moving to a dedicated Raspberry Pi soon

 An open-source, configurable Discord bot that alerts your server when it's Funky Monkey Friday!